-- After establishing and formalising governance structures that include women in equal number and status as men, CM agencies must ensure the recognition of these structures and their linkages with stakeholders including humanitarian services providers, national authorities, and other community leaders or focal points - minimum requirement. - 2 Manage meetings in such a way as to encourage women's participation and contributions; for example considering the timing and location, the facilitation style, and the number and type of participants - strongly advised. - Second Second - Develop multiple methods of coordination, besides meetings, including exploring how digital technology could be used to enable women's role in monitoring and reporting - strongly advised. - Cultivate women's social and professional networks through formal and informal mechanisms, with an emphasis on diversifying the range of stakeholders within their networks - strongly advised. - 6 Ensure adequate female representation among agency staff minimum requirement.
+- 1 After establishing and formalising governance structures that include women in equal number and status as men, CM agencies must ensure the recognition of these structures and their linkages with stakeholders including humanitarian services providers, national authorities, and other community leaders or focal points minimum requirement. - Manage meetings in such a way as to encourage women's participation and contributions; for example considering the timing and location, the facilitation style, and the number and type of participants strongly advised. - Facilitate access to an accessible women-only physical space for coordination, whether provided directly by the CM agency, or 'borrowed' from a service provider or the community strongly advised. - Develop multiple methods of coordination, besides meetings, including exploring how digital technology could be used to enable women's role in monitoring and reporting - strongly advised. - Cultivate women's social and professional networks through formal and informal mechanisms, with an emphasis on diversifying the range of stakeholders within their networks strongly advised. - Ensure adequate female representation among agency staff minimum requirement.